Quest for Fire (film)

-Quest for Fire (La Guerre du feu) is a 1981 prehistoric fantasy adventure film directed by Jean-Jacques Annaud, written by Gérard Brach and starring Everett McGill, Ron Perlman, Nameer El-Kadi and Rae Dawn Chong.
+Quest for Fire (La Guerre du feu) is a 1981 science fantasy adventure film set in the Paleolithic era, directed by Jean-Jacques Annaud, written by Gérard Brach and starring Everett McGill, Ron Perlman, Nameer El-Kadi and Rae Dawn Chong.
 The Canadian-French co-production is a film adaptation of the 1911 Belgian novel The Quest for Fire by J.-H. Rosny.
-The story is set "80,000 years ago", with a plot concerning the struggle for control of fire by early humans.
+The story is set "80,000 years ago", with a plot concerning the struggle for control of fire by early humans and their encounters with different hominid species.

 The film was critically acclaimed.
 It won the Academy Award and BAFTA Award for Best Makeup, and the César Awards for Best Film and Best Director.
 At the 4th Genie Awards, the film was nominated in seven categories and won in five (Best Actress, Best Costume Design, Best Editing, Best Sound Editing, Best Overall Sound).

 Plot

-The Ulam are a tribe of cavemen who carefully guard a small flame, which they use to start larger fires.
-After being forced out of their home due to a violent battle with the ape-like Wagabu, the Ulam become terrified when their fire is accidentally put out while seeking refuge in a marsh.
+The Ulam are a tribe of cavemen who carefully guard a small flame, which they use to start larger fires for cooking and protection.
+After being forced out of their cave during a raid by the ape-like Wagabu, the Ulam become despondent for their future when the seed flame is accidentally extinguished while seeking refuge in a marsh.
 Since the tribe does not know how to create fire themselves, the tribal elder decides to send three men, Naoh, Amoukar, and Gaw, on a quest to find fire.

-During their journey, the trio encounters several dangers, including the Kzamm, a tribe of more primitive-looking cannibals who possess fire.
-Naoh, Amoukar, and Gaw plan to steal the fire from them.
-Gaw and Amoukar lure most of the Kzamm away from their encampment while Naoh kills the remaining warriors, though not before being bitten on the genitals, causing him agony.
-The three Ulam steal the Kzamm's fire and prepare to return home.

-A young woman, Ika, was a captive of the Kzamm and decides to follow the trio.
-She makes a primitive poultice to help Naoh recover from his injury.
-Later, Amoukar attempts to mount Ika, but she hides near Naoh, who then asserts his claim by raping her in front of the other two males.
+During their journey, the trio encounters several dangers, including the Kzamm, a tribe of more primitive-looking cannibals who have a roaring cooking fire.
+Gaw and Amoukar lure most of the Kzamm away from their encampment, while Naoh kills the remaining warriors, though not before being bitten on the genitals, causing him agony.
+The trio discovers a man and women, their bodies painted with ash, bound to a tree by the Kzamm.
+They free the captives, but one succumbs to his injuries.
+The lone survivor, a woman named Ika, begins to follow the men.
+The three Ulam take a burning stick and prepare to return home.
+Ika makes a plant-based poultice to help Naoh recover from his genital injury.
+Later that night, the group makes a large bonfire, unaware that a Kzamm has spotted it from a distance.
+In the morning, the group wakes up to an ambush by a large group of Kzamm.
+Just as the Kzamm are about to attack, they suddenly back down as a herd of woolly mammoth appear.
+Naoh approaches the herd, offering a tuft of grass to the patriarch.
+The mammoth accepts the offering and allows Naoh and his companions to approach the herd.
+The herd then stampede towards the cowering Kzamm, driving them away.
+Later that night, Amoukar attempts to mount Ika, but she hides near Naoh, who then asserts his claim by raping her in front of the other two males.